 Questions of gifts, growing edges and discernment of call are inevitably part of this reflective process.
 Contextual Education intends both to reflect on and to re-imagine ways to participate in the Divine redemption of creation as it manifests in the world today.

-The Contextual Education Program at Emmanuel is comprised of three core courses at the Basic Degree level:
+The Contextual Education Program at Emmanuel is comprised of two core courses at the Basic Degree level:

 Context and Ministry EMP 2160

 Contextual Education and Integration EMF 3020

-Contextual Education EMF 3020 is a required course in the Master of Divinity (MDiv) degree program and can be an elective for the Master of Pastoral Studies (MPS) degree program at Emmanuel College.
+Contextual Education and Integration EMF 3020 is a required course in the Master of Divinity (MDiv) degree program and can be an elective for the Master of Pastoral Studies (MPS) degree program at Emmanuel College.
 Context and Ministry EMP 1601 is its pre-requisite.
 Students must also successfully complete the core courses in each discipline (see the Emmanuel Student Handbook) before beginning this two-semester course (worth two credits).
 EMF 3020 combines in-class course work with supervised practicum hours in ministry/pastoral placements.